jwilkinson1122/custom_addons/nwp_pod_commission/README.rst

 Define service's fee
 --------------------

 #.
-Go to Medical / Workflow / Activity definition
+Go to Podiatry / Workflow / Activity definition
 #.
-Click on Resource Product and activate the boolean 'Medical Commissions'
+Click on Resource Product and activate the boolean 'Podiatry Commissions'
 #.
 Go to an action with that activity definition and specify the fixed or
    the variable fee for that service.